News, events, media, seminars and more

 CYFOR’s eDisclosure investigation team were dispatched to the client’s headquarters in the Ukrainian capital, Kiev – at the client’s request, the entire digital forensic investigation was to be conducted at its location – wherein the team set up a laboratory which conformed to the high standards needed of a forensically sound process.
 Then, over 4 phases totalling 33 days, the investigation of the documentary evidence was initiated.

 John Young, lead investigator on the case commented: “It is not unusual – as is the case here – that a client requires that the evidence remain on its premises.
 We could not bring the evidence back to our laboratories in the UK, so we were first challenged to create the environment we needed whilst on site.
 At the time my investigation team were ensconced on the project while Kiev was being convulsed by political turmoil.
 We were able to fly our kit over – responding to this kind of requests would drain the resources of many other eDisclosure providers – within a politically charged environment, something my experienced investigators are well used to handling.”

-The technology employed by CYFOR (Nuix) processed and searched the data stored in emails, documents, SMS text messages, web logs and other electronic artefacts, taking 6 days in all for this initial phase.
+CYFOR used the Nuix technology platform to process and search the data stored in emails, documents, SMS text messages, web logs and other electronic artefacts.
+This phase took a total of 6 days to complete.